A short history of airport gold heists (because Toronto's isn't the first) | CBC News

 A $40M take in 2019

-Some $40 million US worth of gold and other precious metals were taken in a violent heist involving armed men and hostage-taking at the cargo terminal of Guarulhos airport in Sao Paulo, Brazil, four years ago.
+Some $40 million US worth of gold and other precious metals were taken in a violent heist involving armed men and a hostage-taking at the cargo terminal of Guarulhos International Airport in Sao Paulo, Brazil, four years ago.

 With files from The Canadian Press and Reuters